 The meat or fish was dried in the rafters.
 The food was stored in Stabburet, a type of storehouse, which was another small house on the farm used for food storage.

 Old Norwegian Iron Pot

 When the griddle/helle was removed storgryta (the large pot) could be used for cooking porridge (graut), soups, stews, and other foods.

 The fireplace (gruva) had an iron chain with hooks where you could hang storgryta.
 The chain had hooks so one could "adjust" the heat to the temperature needed".
 Obviously, the closer the pot was to the flame - the hotter the temperature.
 Don't you prefer the knobs on your stove?

 Cheese making also took place in the "kitchen house" and that was another use for this large pot.
-Cheeses such as white and brown goat cheese; nøkkelost, pultost, gammelost, gubb, mølske, etc., were made here.
+Cheeses such as white and brown goat cheese; nøkkelost, pultost, gammelost, gubb, mølske and prim, etc., were made here.

 The cooking pots in the old days were made of iron.
 They had a round bottom and with three legs.
-The objective, of having legs on the pot, of course was, so the pot would stand sturdy on a flat surface.
+The objective, of having legs on the pot was so that the pot would stand sturdy on a flat surface.

-Cooking stoves made of iron had a surface with removable rings, so they could adjust the opening to accommodate various size pots.
-There was no longer a need for the chain.
-But this invention came later on.
+Later the cooking stove was made of iron with a surface made with removable rings, so they could adjust the opening to accommodate various size pots, as well as a large griddle.
+So then there was no longer a need for the chain in gruva.
+But that invention came later on.